 Director / Secretary of the Board

-Father Symeon is the associate pastor of St. George Orthodox Church in Houston, Texas.
+Father Symeon is the parish priest of St. Paul Orthodox Church in Katy, Texas, after serving as associate pastor of St. George Orthodox Church in Houston.
 His past secular work included both military and civilian federal service.
 Fr.
 Symeon graduated summa cum laude from Marshall University with a BA in Basic Humanities with a concentration in Religious Studies.
 He received an MDiv from Asbury Theological Seminary and holds a second MDiv from St. Tikhon’s Orthodox Theological Seminary, where he graduated with Distinction in Scripture.
 Fr.
 Symeon’s thesis focused on the Biblical Story in Orthodox Christian education.

 Melissa Kean, Phd

 Melissa Kean is a member of St. Joseph Orthodox Church in Houston, Texas.
 The historian of Rice University, she has been named one of “Houston’s 41 Most Fascinating People” by the Houston Chronicle.
 Dr. Kean holds a BA from Iowa State, a Master’s degree from Creighton University, another Master’s degree from Rice University, and a PhD from Rice University.
 In addition to four history degrees, she also earned a JD from the University of Iowa.
 Dr. Kean’s leadership experience extends from her work with a private religious school for children to her service on a university board.